My kids could eat tacos every night of the week and never tire of them.

 - 3 tsp mixed herbs – Thyme, Rosemary, Marjoram, Basil, Oregano, Sage.

 - 2 tsp salt

 - 1 tsp corn flour (corn starch)

-- Mix well and store in a sealed container.
+Mix all the herbs and spices together and store in a sealed container.

 You need to eat these pretty soon after you cook them, but you can warm them a little in the oven or microwave if you cook them a little ahead of time.
 Unfortunately they don’t keep well, in fact mine go hard and rather like cardboard by the next day, but that’s ok, there’s never any left anyway!